LFS-Aware Surface Reconstruction from Unoriented 3D Point Clouds: Related Work

 \subsection{Iso-surfacing and Remeshing}

 Iso-surfacing refers to extracting a sublevel from a given scalar field.
 Marching cubes \cite{lorensen1987marching} can extract a triangular mesh on a regular voxel grid or an octree.
-The Marching tetrahedra method \cite{doi1991efficient} simplifies the marching cubes algorithm by replacing voxels with tetrahedra cells.
+The Marching tetrahedra method \cite{doi1991efficient} simplifies the marching cubes algorithm by replacing voxels with tetrahedral cells.
 In order to preserve the sharp features, dual contouring \cite{ju2002dual} with its variants \cite{nielson2004dual, schaefer2004dual, shen2023flexible} optimizes vertex locations within the confines of individual cells using the quadratic error function.
+Besides, neural versions of marching cubes and dual contouring \cite{chen2021neural, chen2022neural} are also proposed to improve the performance.
 In order to obtain isotropic triangular meshes, GradNorm and its variant \cite{hass2020approximating, zong2023region} first tile space with fixed or adaptive tetrahedra and then extract a triangle mesh.
-Besides, neural versions of marching cubes and dual contouring \cite{chen2021neural, chen2022neural} are also proposed to improve the performance.
-Remeshing is used to improve mesh quality in terms of vertex sampling, regularity, and shape of its elements \cite{alliez2008recent}.
+Remeshing is used to improve mesh quality in terms of vertex sampling, regularity, and the shape of its elements \cite{alliez2008recent}.
 The remeshing process involves computing a new mesh approximating the original mesh while meeting specific quality requirements.
 It proceeds either in some parameter space or directly on the input mesh.
-Fewer remeshing approaches\cite{surazhsky2003explicit, su2019curvature, nivoliers2015anisotropic} generate output meshes that are adapted to the local curvature or estimated LFS with an estimation process applied to the mesh.
+Only a few remeshing approaches\cite{surazhsky2003explicit, su2019curvature, nivoliers2015anisotropic} generate output meshes that are adapted to the local curvature or estimated LFS with an estimation process applied to the mesh.
 In contrast to these methods, our method estimates LFS directly on the input 3D point cloud.
 LFS is then used for isocontouring the implicit function via Delaunay refinement, resulting in a lower mesh complexity for a given level of detail.